xavimondev/talkifyfun/README.md

 2. Go to settings option on sidebar
 3. Select API option on project settings block
 4. Copy 'anon public' and 'URL'

-## Queries

-I haven't created the migrations to deploy all the tables to database.
-However, I will generate a script to generate the tables and policies.

 # Final Steps ✅